 Barriers to Growing a Telehealth Business

-The primary barrier to growing a telehealth business is the inability to acquire new patients, a prospect which is made tougher by an extremely competitive telemedicine market.
+The primary barrier to growing a telehealth business is the inability to acquire new patients, a prospect that is made tougher by an extremely competitive telemedicine market.

 How Can I Grow My Telehealth Business?

 So how do you grow your telehealth business?
-A solid marketing strategy is the key to increasing awareness of your practice, as well as targeted acquisition of new patients.
+A solid marketing strategy is a key to increasing awareness of your practice, as well as the targeted acquisition of new patients.

 But before you get started with your marketing strategy, there are 4 key elements you need to build a strong foundation for growth.